capu-bia/fingerprint-r503-mqtt/README.md

 Where *number* is the fingerprint identification number to delete.
 Resetting device will not delete fingerprint because images are stored the sensor itself and not in the ESP firmware.

-## Suggestion and contributions
+## Suggestions and contributions

-If you have suggestions or ideas, please use [Issues](https://github.com/vinz486/fingerprint-r503-mqtt/issues) tab to contact me.
+If you have suggestions or ideas, please use [issues](https://github.com/vinz486/fingerprint-r503-mqtt/issues) tab to contact me.